Bali weather: When is the best time to visit?

 Like October, April is a shoulder month.
 Rainfall slows considerably and sunny days predominate.
 This is another month where you might choose to gamble with the weather – especially in the second half of the month when there is less rain and more sun.
 If you love hot weather, April has plenty, with average temperature highs of around 34C.

-More on ‘The Best Time to Visit Bali’ here.
+To find out more on ‘The Best Time to Visit Bali’ click here.